 Savory quinoa pancakes are a healthy meatless main dish, made with fresh ginger, shredded carrots and bell peppers and topped with a flavorful parsley and cilantro vinaigrette.

-The savory pancakes are not your typical “pancakes with syrup” although my hubs eats any leftover Asian pancakes for breakfast the next day with maple syrup poured over them.
+The savory pancakes are not your typical “pancakes with syrup” although my hubs eats these leftover pancakes for breakfast the next day with maple syrup poured over them.
 Maple.
 Syrup.
 Whatever makes him happy is fine with me…

 Along with the usual pancake ingredients (flour, baking powder, salt, eggs, milk), grated fresh ginger, fresh cilantro, shredded carrot, and diced red bell peppers are added.
-Instead of the usual butter or cooking oil, I use the flavorful Arbonsana olive oil and add just a smidge of toasted sesame oil.
-You can see already how flavorful these pancakes are!
+Instead of the usual butter or cooking oil, I use extra virgin olive oil and add just a smidge of toasted sesame oil.
+You can see already how delicious these pancakes are!

-Once the pancakes have been cooked, a flavorful parsley-cilantro vinaigrette is drizzled over them.
+Once the pancakes have been cooked, a brightly herbal parsley-cilantro vinaigrette is drizzled over them.
 It’s comprised of more olive oil, and fresh cilantro and parsley, with a hint of rice vinegar.
 Very yummy!

-A great meatless main dish, these savory Asian pancakes also makes a great side dish.
+A great meatless main dish, these savory quinoa pancakes can be a unique and hearty side dish.
 I like them with a small green salad.

 Look at all those vegetables!
 And that herb vinaigrette!
 I bet you can’t wait to try these.
 You won’t be disappointed.